HackYourFutureBelgium/debugging/fixing-bugs/README.md

     input -> expected output
       -> actual output, if it's different than the expected

-  the bug: (describe what the program does wrong. by running it, not looking at the code!)

-  your fix: (describe how you fixed the bug)
+  --- experiments ---

+  1. FAILING: (which failing test cases will you try to fix?)
+    TRY: (how will you try to fix the bug?)
+    PREDICT: (how do you expect the program to behave after your change?)
+    IT DID: (what actually happened after your change?)
+    EXPLAIN: (explain why your change did what it did. was your prediction correct?)

+  --- lessons learned ---

 */

-// ! what?  this line is surprising because ...
+// 1. ! what?  this line is surprising because ...
 const someBuggyCode = 'goes here';

-/* experiments

-  (give a good name to your experiment)
-    predict: (predict how this change will make the program behave)
-    actual: (describe how the program actually behaves)
-    why: (describe why your change did what it did)

-*/
 ```

 ---